Frequently Asked Questions – Complaint examination

 Why must I report consumer complaints to the AMF?

-- Adopt a complaint processing policy
+- Adopting a complaint examination policy

 Despite these reminders, many firms are still not in compliance.